bgianpetro/cldemo-automation-puppet/README.md

 Quickstart: Run the demo
 ------------------------
-(This assumes you are running Puppet 3.7.x and Vagrant 1.8.4 on your host.)

     git clone https://github.com/cumulusnetworks/cldemo-vagrant
     cd cldemo-vagrant
     vagrant up oob-mgmt-server oob-mgmt-switch leaf01 leaf02 spine01 spine02 server01 server02